How Pros Select Bull Put Spread Strikes For Monthly Income

 Before placing any bull put spread, ask yourself:

-• Is my short put delta in a sensible range for the current market (for example, 0.50–0.60 for core income trades, lower only when conditions justify it)?
+• Is my short put delta in a sensible range for the current market (for example, 0.50–0.60 for core income trades, 0.20–0.30 when IV is high)?

 • Is volatility high or low — and did I adjust my strikes accordingly?

-• Does the credit justify the risk?
+• Does the credit justify the risk and fit my overall portfolio plan?

 If you check all of these boxes, you’re thinking like a professional options trader.

-Final Thoughts
+8. Final Thoughts

 Frequently Asked Questions About Bull Put Spread Strike Selection